Learn More

 The AI Engineer’s Toolbox

-A marketing-forward perspective on tool design: schema-first capabilities, inspectable tool calls, deterministic orchestration, and staged access.
+A marketing-forward perspective on tool design: schema-first capabilities, inspectable tool calls, programmable gateways, context-efficient discovery, and staged access.

 Tactus CodePython CodeBash CommandsMCP ServersTactus CodeSandboxed Lua functions defined directly in your.tac file.
 Safe, inspectable, and fast.